MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/Get-AzureRmTag.md

 CostCenter   20
 ```

-This example gets all predefined tags in the subscription.
+This command gets all predefined tags in the subscription.
 The **Count** property shows how many times the tag has been applied to resources and resource groups in the subscription.

 ### Example 2: Get a tag by name
 ```
-PS C:\>Get-AzureRmTag -Name "Department"
+PS C:\> Get-AzureRmTag -Name "Department"

 Name:   Department
 Count:  5